Clinical Supervision for Psychotherapists, Counsellors, Coaches, and Consultants

-As an Integrative practitioner I draw on: person-centred, humanistic, relational, trauma-informed approaches, attachment theory, Transactional Analysis, psychodynamic (past in the present, unconscious process and attachments); interpersonal neurobiology, Transactional Analysis (TA), Cognitive Behavioural Therapy (CBT), existential theory, and ACT mindfulness.
+As an Integrative practitioner I draw on a wide range of modalities: person-centred, humanistic, psychodynamic, relational, trauma-based approaches, attachment theory, existential theory, Transactional Analysis; Interpersonal Neurobiology, Transactional Analysis (TA), Cognitive Behavioural Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and ACT mindfulness.
 I trained with Robin Sohet (author and developer of the Seven-Eyed Supervision Model) at CSTD London, Centre for Supervision and Team Development.

 Key supervision goals